-When I decided to move from Squarespace website & hosting to WordPress, I had not the smallest idea of what is “website hosting” and how should I decide which hosting provider will be the best one for me.
-A blog post like this would’ve saved me a big time!
+When I decided to move from Squarespace to WordPress, I had not the smallest idea of what is “website hosting” and how should I decide which hosting provider will be the best one for me.
+A blog post like this would’ve saved me big time!
+Now, as a website designer myself, I’ve had tons of the first-hand experience with plenty of website hosts.
 So here are the answers to your questions: what is website hosting?
-And why I chose Siteground?
+How to choose the best hosting?

 To create a WordPress website you need 3 things:

 - Hosting (storing the information)

 When signing up for hosting, you can choose your domain name and after you’ve purchased your hosting plan, you get access to WordPress.